DESIGNER LASER VAGINOPLASTY

 Pain is mild and easily managed with oral pain medication.
 There is mild swelling and bruising.
 Antibiotic ointment is applied to the wounds several times a day to protect them and facilitate healing.
 Stitch removal is not required.
 The wounds take about two weeks to heal.
 Sexual intercourse is avoided for the first six weeks, but physical exercise can be resumed after four weeks.

 DLV is a safe procedure with negligible blood loss and a low risk of infection.
 The wounds tend to heal well.
-Asymmetry in the results is a theoretical possibility, but can be avoided or minimized by careful and accurate planning and precise execution.
+Asymmetry in the results is a theoretical possibility, but can be avoided or minimized by careful planning and proper execution.